 Hmmm new time to destination 5 hours… turns out St Etienne and St Etienne di Tinnee are 2 different towns both roughly the same distance from Oulx.

-The second hint we were going the wrong way.
+Backing up to the second hint we were going the wrong way.
 Missed it…

 The next morning we set out to cross several mountain passes onto our true destination.